 1. Know the definition of “Digital Marketing.”

-You have to understand that the term itself varies dramatically from one firm to the next.
-Depends on their niche… Some say it’s SEO.
+You have to understand that the term itself varies dramatically from one company to the next.
+Depends on their niche… Agencies will say one thing, platforms like FaceBook and TicToc will say another, and ad tech companies will say something else entirely.
+Some say it’s SEO.
 Some say it’s web development.
-Some says it’s pay-per-click advertising.
+Some say it’s pay-per-click advertising.
 Some say it’s lead-gen. Some say it’s all of the above.

-Here’s a definition used by one of the big players in that business:
+Here’s a definition of digital marketing used by one of the big players in that business: